-In addition to the initial sign-up bonus, you’ll get 15 Elite Night Credits each year to use toward an elite status boost, and a free hotel night every year on your card member anniversary.
+In addition to the initial welcome bonus, you’ll get 15 Elite Night Credits each year to use toward an elite status boost, and a free hotel night every year on your card member anniversary.
 Additionally, cardholders celebrating an anniversary unlock the path to Gold Status when they spend $35,000 on purchases in a calendar year.

 The free night is good for one year at any hotel that costs less than 35,000 points per night.
 The certificate expires in 12 months, so you’ll need to redeem it in a timely manner.

 What are Marriott points worth?

 Based on Bankrate’s calculations, we value Marriott points at around 0.8 cents apiece, although the value you’ll get ultimately depends on the redemption you make.
 Marriott points are less valuable than rewards you’ll earn with some other travel credit cards — especially airline cards and flexible rewards cards, such as the Chase Sapphire Preferred® Card — but more valuable than many other hotel points such as Hilton Honors points.

-When you take into account the value of Marriott points, this adds up to a fairly good earning rate (you earn around 1.7 cents of rewards value per dollar spent, by our estimates), though not as good as some competing hotel cards, such as the World of Hyatt Card — which offers much more valuable points — or the Hilton Honors cards — which offer much higher spending category bonuses:
+When you take into account the value of Marriott points, this adds up to a fairly good earning rate (you earn around 1.7 cents of rewards value per dollar spent, by our estimates), though not as good as some competing hotel cards, such as the World of Hyatt Credit Card* — which offers much more valuable points — or the Hilton Honors cards — which offer much higher spending category bonuses.

 Keep in mind that points are doled out on top of rewards you earn for belonging to the Marriott Bonvoy program.
 Marriott Bonvoy members already earn 10 points per $1 spent at most Marriott hotels.